Hi there, I'm Carmen!

 While Midwestern through-and-through, I have worked with clients and told stories from across the country and in the United Kingdom and Palestine.
 I am a Nikon Storytellers Scholar, a selected participant in Adobe's Creator Camp, and a proud recipient of the Best International Director award at the Georgia Documentary Film Festival for my short documentary Forever A Champion.

 I use my experience with non-visible disabilities, including OCD and ADHD, to pursue my work with creativity, empathy, and curiosity.
-Because of these disabilities, I'm skilled at divergent thinking, attention to detail, and identifying the value in people.
+Because of these disabilities, I'm skilled at divergent thinking, attention to detail, and transparency.
 I'm committed to challenging stigma by proving that people with disabilities like mine are reliable, talented, and effective collaborators.

-I hold a bachelor’s degree in Digital Media from Valparaiso University and I participate in numerous professional organizations such as FWD-Doc, D-Word, Women in Media, International Documentary Association, and more.
+I hold a bachelor’s degree in Digital Media from Valparaiso University and I participate in numerous professional organizations such as FWD-Doc, D-Word, Women in Media, NATAS Chicago/Midwest, and more.
 I am eager to bring value to meaningful storytelling pursuits through my technical and interpersonal skills.

 Explore My Work: